-Exhibit Number Description 3.1(1) Restated Certificate of Incorporation 3.2(2) Amended and Restated Bylaws 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-(1) Incorporated by reference to Exhibit 3.2 to our Registration Statement on Form S-1 (Commission File No. 333-141700).

-(2) Incorporated by reference to Exhibit 3.4 to our Registration Statement on Form S-1 (Commission File No. 333-141700)

-^{} These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
+Exhibit Number Description 3.1 (1) Restated Certificate of Incorporation 3.2 (2) Amended and Restated By-laws 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 (1) Incorporated by reference to Exhibit 3.2 to our Registration Statement on Form S-1 (2) Incorporated by reference to Exhibit 3.4 to our Registration Statement on Form S-1 These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
 Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934 and are not to be incorporated by reference into any filing of Amicus Therapeutics, Inc., whether made before or after the date hereof, regardless of any general incorporation language in such filing.